 The European Society of Rheology is open for everyone interested in rheology in all countries of Europe.
 Rheology is defined as the science of the deformation and flow of matter which means that rheology in some form enters almost every study of material properties.
 The ESR involves rheologists engaged in both industrial and academic research and development and is therefore a common meeting ground for engineers, physicists, chemists and biologists with a common interest in rheology.

-The next Annual European Rheology Conference (AERC 2026) will be held in Cracow (Poland).
+The next Annual European Rheology Conference (AERC 2028) will be held in Rotterdam (Netherlands).

 Peter Fischer is the 2026 Weissenberg Awardee